 Biogas from Landfills in cogeneration power plants

-Solid wastes from households, commercial and industrial activities enter a landfill, where methanogen bacteria decompose the organic material.
-The by-product of the bacterial decomposition is biogas composing from anywhere between 30-50% carbon dioxide and the remainder methane gas.
-In order to collect this gas, a series of pipes are embedded within the landfill and is compressed and mixed with natural gas as fuel for power generation.
+Solid wastes from households, commercial, and industrial activities enter a landfill, where methanogen bacteria decompose the organic material.
+The by-product of bacterial decomposition is biogas composed of anywhere between 30-50% carbon dioxide and the remainder of methane gas.
+In order to collect this gas, a series of pipes are embedded within the landfill and are compressed and mixed with natural gas as fuel for power generation.
 Landfill gas is very humid, at low pressure (20-40 mBarg) and about 40-60°C (100°F).
-Measuring the biogas as it leaves the landfill is difficult because it is dirty and having very low pressures.
+Measuring the biogas as it leaves the landfill is difficult because it is dirty and has very low pressures.
 Low pressure makes differential pressure (DP) devices like orifice plates unsuitable since they require a fairly large differential pressure to operate.
-Moreover high moisture and particulate content can clog up devices like annubars and orifice plates and gum up turbine meters and similar instruments that have moving parts.
-The SmartMeasurement™ ATMF thermal mass flow metes, with no moving parts to clog with dirty, particulate laden gas and a self-cleaning purge option for dirty flow environments, the ATMF thermal mass flow metes maintains accuracy and lowers maintenance costs.
-The ATMF thermal mass flow metes sensors automatically corrects for changes in gas temperature and pressure, eliminating the need for separate temperature and pressure transducers.
+Moreover, high moisture and particulate content can clog up devices like annubars and orifice plates and gum up turbine meters and similar instruments that have moving parts.

 Advantages: